YagoOlive/iris-chrome-extension/README.md

 - The cursor will be highlighted green every time it hovers over a clickable element in the page.
 - You can perform a specific facial gesture (configured in tracking settings, see below) to perform a left-click, or turn on dwell click.

+### Custom Tabstrip

+Because the head-tracked cursor cannot interact with Chrome’s native tabstrip (due to browser security restrictions), the extension provides its own custom tabstrip for seamless, hands-free tab management.

+- **Show the tabstrip:** Move the cursor to the very top edge of the page.
+The tabstrip will appear and automatically hide after 2 seconds of inactivity.
+- **Mangage Tabs**:
+  - Open new tabs
+  - Switch between tabs
+  - Close tabs
+- **Tab limits:** The tabstrip displays up to a maximum of **9 tabs** at once.
+If more are open, use the paging arrows on either side to view the next/previous set of tabs.

+    ⚠️ For best performance, it is not recommended to have more than 9 tabs open at once.

+- **Navigation controls:** Use the built-in Back and Forward buttons on the custom tabstrip.

+    ❗Clicks using the head-tracking cursor may not register on Chrome’s native back/forward buttons.

+- **Search**: Use the input box to type a search query or a website address.
+  - Press <kbd>Enter</kbd> or click the **Search** icon.
+  - A new tab will open with either search results (if you typed a query) or the requested website.

 ### ⚙️ Settings

 Open the popup again while tracking will to configure the following: